 Each composer also writes comments about her creative process so the audience can truly get a glimpse into the creative process.
 When the piece is finished, we bring the composer to Chicago for the World Premiere performance.

-Our 2018-2019 Composer Alive project will be a collaboration with Will Rowe.
-More details coming soon!
+Our 2019 Composer Alive project is a collaboration with Will Rowe

 Click on a link to read more about the different projects and hear each installment of the piece up to the finished version.